-19. The one who suggested the name to the band was Portnoy's father.
+19. The one who suggested the name of the band was Portnoy's father.
 "Dream Theater" was the name of a real movie theater where Portnoy used to watch cult movies as a child.

-20. Along with Charlie and the confidence he brought with him, the band began to perform intensely and at the same time write material for their first album.
+20. Along with Charlie and the confidence he brought with him, the band began to perform intensely and at the same time writing material for their first album.

 21. The exposure brought with them by the intense performances bore fruit when on June 23, 1988, the band signed a record contract with a subsidiary of RCA.